nicholasadamou/set-me-up/README.md

 ### Wait!
 I am confused 😕

-[Go to the blue print repo](https://github.com/nicholasadamou/set-me-up-blueprint#how-to-use).
+[Go to the blueprint repo](https://github.com/nicholasadamou/set-me-up-blueprint#how-to-use).
 Fork it.
 Apply your changes using the techniques from above.
 Use the installer inside your forked repo to obtain everything.
 Provision your machine through the `smu` script.

 ## A closer look